omec-project/upf/README.md

 The UPF implementation consists of two layers:

-- **the PFCP Agent** (_pfcpiface_) implements the northbound interface of UPF and exposes the PFCP endpoint to the 4G/5G control plane.
+- **PFCP Agent:** (_pfcpiface_) a Go-based implementation of the PFCP northbound API used to interact with the mobile core control plane.
 - **fastpath** implements a data plane of UPF.
 The PFCP Agent implements fastpath plugins that translate the PFCP semantics to the fastpath-specific data plane configuration.
 We currently support two fastpath implementations:
   - BESS-UPF - the UPF implementation that is build on top of [Berkeley Extensible Software Switch](https://github.com/NetSys/bess/) (BESS) programmable framework.